 Anne Duk Hee Jordan | Jacob Kirkegaard | Luke Munn | Virginie Rebetez | Sam Smith

-This exhibition project aimed to show how young, international artists explore their relationship with the passage of time, the construction of memory and the fading memory.
+This exhibition project aimed to show how young, international artists from the Berlin scene explore their relationship with the passage of time, the construction of memory and the fading memory.
 Oblivion showed the tension between consciousness of time and the fear of disappearing without leaving a trace.

 Its complement is Oblio (Broken Dimanche Press, Berlin, 2014), not only a catalogue of the exhibited works, but also a literary collection of writings from different contributors on the topic of memory.